0tieno/az-204/NOTES.md

 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted.

 There's no extra cost for Azure Storage encryption.

+---

+# Azure Cosmos DB

+Azure Cosmos DB is a fully managed NoSQL database designed to provide low latency, elastic scalability of throughput, well-defined semantics for data consistency, and high availability.

+Azure Cosmos DB offers 99.999% read and write availability for multi-region databases.

+Azure Cosmos DB offers five well-defined levels.
+From strongest to weakest, the levels are:

+- Strong
+- Bounded staleness
+- Session
+- Consistent prefix
+- Eventual

+With Azure Cosmos DB, you pay for the throughput you provision and the storage you consume on an hourly basis.

+Change feed in Azure Cosmos DB is a persistent record of changes to a container in the order they occur.

+---

+# Azure Container Registry & Containers

+Azure Container Registry (ACR) is a managed, private Docker registry service based on the open-source Docker Registry 2.0

+Use Azure Container Registry Tasks (ACR Tasks) to streamline building, testing, pushing, and deploying images in Azure.
+Configure build tasks to automate your container OS and framework patching pipeline, and build images automatically when your team commits code to source control.
+Dockerfiles typically include the following information:

+- The base or parent image we use to create the new image
+- Commands to update the base OS and install other software
+- Build artifacts to include, such as a developed application
+- Services to expose, such a storage and network configuration
+- Command to run when the container is launched

+---

+# Azure Container Instances

+Azure Container Instances (ACI) offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

+By default, Azure Container Instances are stateless.
+If the container crashes or stops, all of its state is lost.
+To persist state beyond the lifetime of the container, you must mount a volume from an external store.

+---

+# Azure Container Apps

+Azure Container Apps is a serverless container service that supports microservice applications and robust autoscaling capabilities without the overhead of managing complex infrastructure.

+Azure Container Apps enables you to run microservices and containerized applications on a serverless platform that runs on top of Azure Kubernetes Service.

+In most situations where you want to run multiple containers, such as when implementing a microservice architecture, deploy each service as a separate container app.

+Container Apps doesn't support Azure Key Vault integration.
+Instead, enable managed identity in the container app and use the Key Vault SDK in your app to access secrets.

+The Distributed Application Runtime (Dapr) is a set of incrementally adoptable features that simplify the authoring of distributed, microservice-based applications.